johnsnook/yii2-parsel/README.md

 Tokens/behavior:
 -----
 Fields to be search must be either text, varchar or char currently.
 Future versions may expand to number, dates and maybe even JSON.
 All search terms, except where specified bye the full match operator are wrapped in your databases wildcard of choice.
 Searching for "smart"  is equivalent to the SQL expression `'%smart%'`.
-Search is currently case insensitive since it was written with `ILIKE`.
-Future version will be more ecumenical, and detect PostgreSQL or other database that support this feature.
+Search is case insensitive as long as your database's `LIKE` operator is.
+PostgreSQL will use `ILIKE`.

 ##### Conjunctives: